licvol/Spoken-Language-and-Topic-Identification-Datasets/README.md

 # ArPod Dataset Paper
 Khaled Lounnas, Mourad Abbas, Mohamed Lichouri.
 Building a Speech Corpus based on Arabic Podcasts for Language and Dialect Identification, Proceedings of the 3rd International Conference on Natural Language and Speech Processing 2019. https://www.aclweb.org/anthology/W19-7408.pdf

+# Request a dataset
+If you want to use one of these dataset for research purpose, please contact Dr. Mourad Abbas at: m_abbas04@yahoo.fr